issacdowling/selfhostedsmarthomeguide/README.md

 Now, go to your rhasspy sentences section, and make a new section that looks like this:
 ```
 [StopTimerSound]
-stop [the] [alarm | timer | sound]
+stop [the] (alarm | timer | sound)
 ```
 Remember to save and retrain Rhasspy once done.
-Now, you should be able to ask for a quick one second timer, then while the audio is looping, ask it to stop.
+Now, you should be able to ask for a quick one second timer, then while the audio is looping, ask it to stop the timer.
 Once the current loop is over, it will finish.

 ### Some notes about the audio
 Due to it finishing the current audio loop before stopping, I suggest having a simple <5 second sound.
 Anything long will take a very long time to stop after you ask it to.
 It's not ideal, but it works, and even this solution took me hours to figure out.
 I just used an [electronic chime licensed under the Public Domain.](https://soundbible.com/1598-Electronic-Chime.html) Though, there was quite a bit of empty space at the end of that audio file, so I've trimmed it, [and uploaded it here.](https://github.com/IssacDowling/SelfhostedVoiceAssistantGuide/blob/main/resources/sounds/timerchime.wav)